pawelmhm/pawelmhm.github.io/_posts/2015-01-01-python-job-analytics.markdown

 {% endhighlight %}

-Since my data comes from internet it made sense to do some slight normalizations at the level of extraction.
-For example dates on reed are displayed either as specific date in format 24 December, or as string 'just now' or 'tomorrow', so if we want to get proper dates I had to use some regular expressions to extract proper data and then format all as ISO date string.
-Similarly with salary data it could be either posted as string 'From 20000 to 30000' or just '20000', usually it's per year, but sometimes there was string 'per week'.
+Since my data comes from Internet it made sense to do some normalization at the level of extraction.
+What you get in .csv is not exactly raw data, it is partly processed.
+For example dates on reed are displayed either as specific date in 'day month' format (e.g. '24 December'), or as string 'just now' or 'yesterday', so I had to use some regular expressions to extract proper data and then format all as ISO date string.
+Similarly with salary data it could be either posted as string 'From 20 000 to 30 000' or just '20 000 per annum'.
 I decided to use two fields: "salary_max" which is higher value of salary range, and "salary_min" as lower value.
-If there was only one value posted I assumed this is higher value.
+If there was only one value posted I assumed value present is salary_max.

+### Location, location, location

-Ok so let's move to some analytics.
-First of all it makes sense to ask: where those Python jobs are?
+First of all it makes sense to ask: where are Python positions located?

 {% highlight python %}